Inside Texas: Rangers open new park in 1-0 win over Rockies

+ARLINGTON, Texas (AP) — The Rangers now get to play inside deep in the heart — and heat — of Texas.
+They’re 1-0 under their new roof.

-ARLINGTON, Texas (AP) — Lance Lynn struck out nine in six sharp innings and the Texas Rangers inaugurated their new retractable-roof stadium with a 1-0 win over the Colorado Rockies on Friday night.
+Lance Lynn struck out nine over six solid innings and the Texas Rangers inaugurated their retractable-roof stadium with a 1-0 win over the Colorado Rockies on Friday night.

+“Feels pretty good right now, haven’t lost a game in our new ballpark,” second-year manager Chris Woodward said.

-After 48 seasons of playing home games outside in the Texas heat, the Rangers had the roof closed for their first game at $1.2 billion Globe Life Field.
-It was a pleasant 72 degrees at first pitch inside the air-conditioned building — and 94 outside.
+After 48 seasons of playing home games outside, it was a pleasant 72 degrees at first pitch in the air-conditioned $1.2 billion Globe Life Field — and 94 outside.

 The Rangers didn’t get their first hit off Rockies starter German Marquez until after Lynn (1-0) had thrown the last of his 108 pitches in his first opening day start.

+“The first three innings of the game was probably the most uncomfortable I’ve ever felt on a mound,” Lynn said, later adding that he was just jacked up wanting to win the opener of a shortened season starting four months later.
+“I told everybody when we came into the locker room, you can’t win them all until you win the first one.”

-Danny Santana had a one-out double in the sixth, and scored on a two-out double by Rougned Odor that chased Marquez (0-1).
+Danny Santana had a one-out double in the sixth and scored on a two-out double by Rougned Odor that chased Marquez (0-1).
 The Rockies right-hander, who retired the first 12 batters, struck out six and walked three.

 Even with no fans allowed in the sparkling new 40,000-seat park, longtime PA guy Chuck Morgan gave his emphatic “It’s Baseball Time in Texas!” that echoed through the stadium before introducing the Rangers starting lineup.
 Music was played throughout, along with the piped-in crowd noise and cheers — those cardboard cutouts of fans behind home plate didn’t make any noise.